g-kutty/py-tour/lessons/01/introduction/bitwise_operations.md

 - Just know that mathematically, this is equivalent to adding one to the number and then making it negative.

 &nbsp;
-## The Man Behind the Bit Mask
+### The Man Behind the Bit Mask
 ***

 - A bit mask is just a variable that aids you with bitwise operations.

-- A bit mask can help you turn specific bits on, turn others off, or just collect data from an integer about which bits are on or off.
+- A bit mask can help you turn specific bits `on`, turn others `off`, or just collect data from an integer about which bits are on or off.

     ```python
         num  = 0b1100